 $100 Invested In This Stock 10 Years Ago, Would Be Worth This Much

-WD-40 (NASDAQ:WDFC) has outperformed the market over the past 10 years by 6.0% on an annualized basis.
+Visa (NYSE:V) has outperformed the market over the past 10 years by 10.72% on an annualized basis.

-Buying $100 In WDFC: 10 years ago, an investor could have purchased 2.39 shares of WD-40 at the time with $100.
-This investment in WDFC would have produced an average annual return of 19.39%.
-Currently, WD-40 has a market capitalization of $3.39 billion.
+Buying $100 In V: 10 years ago, an investor could have purchased 4.02 shares of Visa at the time with $100.
+This investment in V would have produced an average annual return of 23.95%.
+Currently, Visa has a market capitalization of $470.06 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.